Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/comment_CAVv.md

 ## Discretization and Euler-Maruyama Method
+In the supplementary material we included a note on the discretization.

 **Discretize the time variable:** Let \( t_n = n \Delta t \) where \( \Delta t = 1 \) (unit time step).